eBay/akutan/docs/kafka.md

 large to fit in the broker's OS disk cache.

-We think the "Remote, Uncached" scenario will be the most representative of a Beam view booting.
-The "Remote, Cached" scenario may be more representative of Beam views tailing a growing log.
+We think the "Remote, Uncached" scenario will be the most representative of a Akutan view booting.
+The "Remote, Cached" scenario may be more representative of Akutan views tailing a growing log.

 The table presents the best numbers we can currently measure in each language.
 We've tried many other options and have seen varying results: